angelo-casciani/conv_automata/README.md

 ### Simulation experiments

-To reprodure the experiments for the _simulation_ evaluation, for example:
+To reproduce the experiments for the _simulation_ evaluation, for example:
 ```bash
 cd src
 python3 main.py --llm_id Qwen/Qwen2.5-7B-Instruct --modality evaluation-simulation --max_new_tokens 512